 II.
 Committee Selection, Size, and Length of Terms

 The Committee on Education consists of eleven members (including a chair, vice chair, and immediate past chair) appointed by the SAA Vice President for staggered three-year terms.
 The vice chair is appointed by the Vice President normally from among the committee members serving the second year of their appointment.
 The vice chair assumes the chair in his or her third year on the committee.
 Following their term as chair, the immediate past chair shall serve an additional one-year term as an ex officio member of the committee.
-The chair of the Digital Archives Specialist Subcommittee and the SAA Education Director serve as ex officio members of the committee.
+The SAA Education Director and the chairs of the Digital Archives Specialist Subcommittee and the Graduate Archival Education Subcommittee serve as ex officio members of the committee.

-The membership of the committee shall include a mix of archival educators and practicing archivists with expertise in one or more of the ACE categories and in continuing education development.
+The membership of the committee shall include a mix of archival educators and practicing archivists with expertise in one or more of the Archival Continuing Education (ACE) categories and in continuing education development.

-The vice chair of the Committee on Education serves as an ex officio member of the Theodore Calvin Pease Award Subcommittee of the SAA Awards Committee and as an informal advisor to the Students and New Archives Professionals Section.
+The vice chair of the Committee on Education serves as an ex officio member of the Theodore Calvin Pease Award Subcommittee of the SAA Awards Committee and the Committee on Research, Data, and Assessment, as well as an informal advisor to the Students and New Archives Professionals Section.

 III.
 Reporting Procedures